chriskrycho/v5.chriskrycho.com/site/journal/2020/Async Data and Autotracking in Ember Octane.md

 ### Make a helper

 We’re going to build this as an Ember helper, so that it can be used in templates.
-The easiest way for us to get started is to use Ember CLI’s generator:
+The easiest way for us to get started is to use Ember <abbr title="command line interface">CLI</a>’s generator:

 ```bash
 ember generate helper load